cruxeon/ffenc/README.md

 This function is also responsible for configuring other variables needed to encode raw frames from PixelData.

 #### encodeFrame ####
-> bool encodeFrame(RenderTarget* source, char* sei_data, size_t lenData);
+> bool encodeFrame(RenderTarget* source);

-Encodes the raw data along with user specified SEI NAL unit.
-Returns `true` on successfully encoding the given frame.
+Encodes the raw data provided by Omegalib Returns `true` on successfully encoding the given frame.
-- `source` : raw pixel data.
-- `sei_data` : user added SEI NAL message to be added for the frame being encoded.
-- `lenData` : size of the SEI NAL message.

 #### dataAvailable ####
 > bool dataAvailable()